PrefectHQ/prefect/docs/getting-started/quickstart.md

 pip install -U prefect
 ```

-See the [install guide](/getting-started/installation/) for more detailed installation instructions, if needed.
+See the [install guide](/getting-started/installation/) for more detailed installation instructions.

 ## Step 2: Connect to Prefect's API

 Much of Prefect's functionality is backed by an API.
-The easiest way to get started is to use the API hosted by Prefect:
+You can [host Prefect server](/guides/host/) yourself if you'd like, but the easiest way to get started is to use the API hosted by Prefect Cloud:

 1. Create a forever-free Prefect Cloud account or sign in at [https://app.prefect.cloud/](https://app.prefect.cloud/)
 1. Use the `prefect cloud login` CLI command to log in to Prefect Cloud from your development environment